NaveedKasnavi/BSE_Template_Portfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Naveed K | Saratoga High School | Electrical Engineering | Incoming Sophomore

+# Third Milestone
+My third milestone was to make a custom controller to control the car.
+I used Kevin Miller's library to send data between two ESPs, but it didn't work at first because I forgot to get the mac address of each ESP.
+When I got it working, I plugged in two potentiometers, one for throttle, and one for turning, and sent data from the controller ESP to the car ESP.
+I also 3d printed a custom case for the controller to house the ESP and potentiometer.

 # Second Milestone
 My second milestone was to get the obstacle avoidance working.
 I made a simple program that would move forward if there was no obstacle in front of it, and if there was, it would turn to the right.
 The main issue I ran into was that it would not detect obstacles that didn't touch the ground but were just above the ultrasonic.
 Other than that, it worked flawlessly, even with thin obstacles.
 I also switched from the Arduino to the ESP32, which has an integrated bluetooth module and created an app on a phone to control the car.